-Through our artistic programme, we aim to contribute to Welsh culture in all its diversity, to nurture Welsh talent in a range of skills related to the arts and offer a platform for our national artists to respond creatively to their experience of contemporary culture.
+As a national arts and learning centre, we aim to contribute to Welsh culture in all its diversity, to nurture Welsh talent and young people in a range of skills related to the arts and offer a platform for our national artists to tell their story.

 As a bilingual nation we celebrate and champion Welsh language artists, presenting and producing performances bilingually.